Welcome to The Copper Table: Slow Food for a Fast World.

 - Have you felt disappointed when your fresh produce goes bad before you can use it?

-- Are you looking for ways to confidently use unfamiliar ingredients found at the Farmers Market?
+- Are you looking for ways to confidently use unfamiliar ingredients found at the Farmers Market or in a CSA share?

 - Would you like to make more staples such as sauces and other condiments from scratch rather than buy them?